hojel/klouddav/README.md

 ## For more info

-Visit [wiki](https://github.com/hojel/ndrivedav/wiki) for more info
+Visit [wiki](https://github.com/hojel/klouddav/wiki) for more info

+Baidu cloud API is obtained from [Kodi bdyun plugin](https://github.com/caasiu/plugin.video.bdyun)